contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where supplying multiple shortened `is` or `is not` comparisons, in a form such as `$a is $b and $c`, would produce an incorrect result.
  * Fixed a bug where the Debug View's (set:) messages were worded incorrectly when setting global variables.
  * A more useful error message is given if you write a link with no passage name (such as `[[Go->]]`).
+ * Fixed a bug where you could + a Changer, a HookName, or a Colour to any arbitrary command, like a `(goto:)` command.

 ####Alterations